Babatunde-Ben/Babatunde-Ben/README.md

 ---

 With over 5 years of experience in the field, I specialize in building websites that are visually appealing, highly functional and SEO-friendly.
-My goal is to translate user needs into practical designs, and my dedication to continuous learning ensures that I stay updated with the latest technologies and trends.
+My goal is to translate user needs into practical designs, and my dedication to continuous learning ensures that I'm updated with the latest technologies and trends.

 ---